clarklindeveloper/notes/react - udemy - maximilian schwarzmuller - the complete guide.md

 * add mapDispatchToProps as second parameter, connect( mapStateToProps, mapDispatchToProps)
 * in reducer listen for the action

+### Passing and Retrieving Data with Action.mp4

+* we can add additional data to the dispatch object, in addition to 'type',
+* like a payload object payload:{} which stores all additional data,

 ```js
 // index.js
 import {createStore} from 'redux';